Todrick Hall: 2016–2017: Straight Outta Oz, Kinky Boots, and RuPaul's Drag Race

 Hall first appeared as a guest judge on the eighth season of RuPaul's Drag Race for an episode which featured a Wizard of Oz-inspired challenge and aired April 11, 2016; they did not know his lifelong passion for The Wonderful Wizard of Oz.
-Hall reappeared as a full-time judge for RuPaul's Drag Race: All Stars 3 later in 2016 and again for the ninth season aired throughout 2017.
+Hall reappeared as a full-time judge for RuPaul's Drag Race All Stars 2 later in 2016 and returned as a recurring guest judge for the ninth season which aired throughout 2017.
 Along with Drag Race, Hall frequently appeared on Logo TV's game show Gay for Play Game Show Starring RuPaul alongside other celebrities.

 On June 23, 2016, Todrick self-released his second album, Straight Outta Oz.
 The album is a visual concept album that uses the imagery of The Wizard of Oz to explore Todrick's own life and rise to fame.
 He was inspired to create the project after seeing Disney's Zootopia, Lin-Manuel Miranda's Hamilton, and Beyoncé's visual album Lemonade.
 The album has seventeen songs, the tour had over twenty; it took about six weeks to write, and then filming the videos happened in two weeks.
 The project's first video was posted to YouTube on June 23, 2016.
 The videos had cameos from Kim Chi, Bob the Drag Queen, Willam Belli, Joseph Gordon-Levitt, Nicole Scherzinger, Pentatonix, Perez Hilton, and Amber Riley.
 "Color" ruminates on his first boyfriend, a handsome Londoner, "the first to really know me."
 Hall announced the Straight Outta Oz Tour to promote the album which originally ran between July 7, and August 12, 2016 in the United States and Canada.
 The album debuted in ITunes Top Ten Pop Album Chart after its release in late June 2016.